Skin blushing or flushing is a sudden reddening of the face, neck, or upper chest.

 Other causes include:

 Try to avoid the things that cause your blushing.
-For example, you may need to avoid hot drinks, spicy foods, extreme temperatures, and bright sunlight.
+For example, you may need to avoid hot drinks, spicy foods, extreme temperatures, or bright sunlight.

-Call your doctor if you have persistent flushing, particularly if you have other symptoms (such as diarrhea).
+Call your health care provider if you have persistent flushing, particularly if you have other symptoms (such as diarrhea).

-Your doctor will perform a physical exam and may ask you questions about your medical history and symptoms, including:
+Your health care provider will perform a physical exam and may ask about your medical history and symptoms, including:

 - Does the flushing affect the whole body or just the face?